2020-2021 2021-2022 2022-2023 2023-2024 2024-2025

 Terms: Aut, Win, Spr, Sum | Units: 3-5 | UG Reqs: GER:DB-EngrAppSci, WAY-FR

-CS 106E: Exploration of Computing
+CS 106E: Exploring Computing

 This course, designed for the non-computer scientist, will provide students with a solid foundation in the concepts and terminology behind computers, the Internet, and software development.
 It will give you better understanding and insight when working with technology.
 It will be particularly useful to future managers and PMs who will work with or who will lead programmers and other tech workers.
 But it will be useful to anyone who wants a better understanding of tech concepts and terms.
 We'll start by covering the foundations of Computer Hardware, the CPU, Operating Systems, Computer Networks, and the Web.
-We will then use our foundation to explore a variety of tech-related topics including Computer Security (how computers are attacked and defensive measures that can be taken); Cloud Computing, Artificial Intelligence, Software Development, Human-Computer Interaction, and Computer Theory.nnPrerequisites: Some programming experience at the High School level of above will help students get the most out of the class, but the course can be successfully completed with no prerequisites.
+We will then use our foundation to explore a variety of tech-related topics including Computer Security (how computers are attacked and defensive measures that can be taken); Cloud Computing, Artificial Intelligence, Software Development, Human-Computer Interaction, and Computer Theory.Prerequisites: Some programming experience at the High School level of above will help students get the most out of the class, but the course can be successfully completed with no prerequisites.

 Terms: Spr | Units: 3